temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 </Tabs>

 </details>

+The `TTSWorkflow` class defines a complete business logic flow, in this case transforming the text within a file pointed to by the input path parameter, into spoken audio.
+As you see, this code reads the source file, creates the temporary file, processes each chunk, and finally moves the output file into place.
+The function returns the file output path for the generated mp3 results.

 [Workflows](https://docs.temporal.io/workflows) coordinate [Activities](https://docs.temporal.io/activities), which are the methods you created in the previous section.
 You use Activities to make API requests, access the file system, or perform other non-deterministic operations.